-- Practically anyone who is interested in improving his or her teaching skills
+- Practically anyone who is interested in improving his or her presentation skills

 How does it work?

 - Each workshop is limited to 10 participants (split into two small work groups of 5).

-- On Day 2, 3 and 4 each participant delivers a 10-minute mini-lesson.
+- On Day 2, each participant delivers a 10-minute presentation to their small work group.

-- Each mini-lesson is videotaped for the participant to view later at home.
+- Each presentation is videotaped for the participant to view later at home.

-- As well, each participant is given written and oral feedback from their peers about their mini-lesson.
+- As well, each participant is given written and oral feedback from their peers about their presentation.

 - How to work effectively in groups.